alexcarriero/class_imbalance_project/README.md

  ## Technical Requirements

 The simulation was run on University Medical Center Utrecht's High Performance Computer and results were processed on a personal device.
-Technical specifications for both of these devices, are available in [`Supplementary Materials`](./manuscript/supplementary_mat.pdf) section A.
+Technical specifications for both of these devices, are available in [`Supplementary Materials`](./manuscript/supplementary_mat.pdf) section A. Here you will also find an important note regarding the reproducibility of our study.

-All code for the simulation study and processing of results was conducted using the statistical programming language `R`.
-Session Info for the High Performance Computer used to run the simulation and the personal device used to process the results is available in [`Supplementary Materials`](./manuscript/supplementary_mat.pdf) section A.
+All code for the simulation study and processing of results was run using the statistical software `R`.
+R Session Info for both the High Performance Computer used to run the simulation and the personal device used to process the results is available in [`Supplementary Materials`](./manuscript/supplementary_mat.pdf) section A.  All dependencies, and package versions are included in the Session Info.

  ## Privacy / Ethics / Security